 All images, figures, and tables you re-use in the text must have an explanatory copyright notice.
 For all photos, figures, and tables, except those you have taken or created yourself, you must credit the author and provide copyright information.

-This applies regardless of the reference style you use, and is not specifically related to the APA style.
+This applies regardless of the reference style you use, and is not specifically related to the IEEE style.

 The copyright notice looks like this in the APA style: